ChiaraGaldi/2D-Malafide/README.md

 The implementations of both CADDM and SBIs used in this work support the use of different backbone architectures.
 For our experiments, both methods use EfficientNet convolutional neural networks, the only difference being that we use efficientnet-B3 for CADDM, but efficientnet-B4 for SBIs.
 Models pre-trained using the FF++ training dataset are used for both methods and are available on the respective GitHub repositories.

 ## Data Preparation
-Please, follow the data preparation described on the CADDM GitHub reporsitory: https://github.com/megvii-research/CADDM?tab=readme-ov-file#data-preparation
+Please, follow the data preparation described on the CADDM GitHub [reporsitory](https://github.com/megvii-research/CADDM?tab=readme-ov-file#data-preparation)

 Including the frame extraction from FF++ videos, and the download of the face landmark detector to be put it in the folder ```./lib```.